The Beauty of Karen's Sorrow

 She’s not the most powerful of singers – sometimes she tries to belt something out in the high ranges and, while she’s doing a good job of it, you can tell it’s not 100% her wheelhouse.
 But let her go into the low registers, into, as Karen would say, ‘the basement, where the money is’, and that’s where the beauty is found, the melancholic desperation of a brother and sister finding success in exposing their pains, resentments, and frustrations.

 For the Carpenter’s are a profoundly unhappy group, this unhappiness… like Dickinson’s… born of damaged family dynamics, a complete lack of support structures, and internalized misogyny born of the society in which she was raised.
-You can see this in their song selection, you can hear it in Karen’s voice.
+You can see this in their song selection, you can hear the depression in Karen’s voice as it informed every note she sung.

-You can see it in the family photos.
+You can even see it in the family photos, the mother clasping on to her favorite son.

 We’ve Only Just Begun